Akhilyada25/SQL-projects/SQL_Industry_Analytics.md

 2. Import the SQL scripts into your database system (MySQL/PostgreSQL/etc.).
 3. Run queries to analyze the data and generate reports.

-## Requirements
-- SQL Database (MySQL, PostgreSQL, or similar)
-- Basic knowledge of SQL querying

-## Contributing
-Feel free to contribute by adding new queries or improving the existing scripts!

----
-Would you like SQL scripts for any of the listed projects?
-Let me know which one to start with!